 o TISSUE ENG PART B-RE, TISSUE ENG PART C-ME and TISSUE ENG PT A are combined to TISSUE ENG

-Metrics for the titles listed below are not published in the 2013 JCR data due to anomalous citation patterns found in the 2013 citation data.
+Metrics for the titles listed below are not published due to anomalous citation patterns found in the 2014 citation data.
 These patterns result in a significant distortion of the Journal Impact Factor and rank that does not accurately reflect the journal’s citation performance in the literature.
 The Journal Impact Factor provides an important and objective measure of a journal’s contribution to scholarly communication.
 In the interest of fairness and accuracy for all journals, the distortion of the Journal Impact Factor by an excessive concentration of citations gives rise to the need for suppression.
 JCR staff will monitor these journals going forward and the titles will be included in a future edition of JCR when the anomalous patterns are resolved.
 Coverage of these journals in Web of Science and other Thomson Reuters products is not immediately affected by suppression from the JCR, however, the titles may be subject to review to determine if they continue to meet the quality and publication standards necessary for inclusion in Web of Science.
 More information on journal suppression is available at: http://wokinfo.com/media/pdf/jcr-suppression.pdf.

 Self Citation Suppressed Titles with Key Data Points*